 - Member of a minority race or ethnic background

-- Member of a sibling group of two or more children to be adopted in the same placement
+- Member of a sibling group of two or more children to be adopted together

 - Mental or emotional condition(s), verified by a psychologist, psychiatrist, or other qualified professional

-- Medical condition, physical handicap, or disease which requires ongoing medical attention as verified by a physician
+- Medical condition, physical disability, or disease that requires ongoing medical attention as verified by a physician

-In order to be eligible for state-funded adoption assistance a child must be a special needs child as defined above, legally free for adoption, in foster care, and in the custody of the state of Delaware prior to adoption.
+To be eligible for state-funded adoption assistance, a child must be a special needs child as defined above, legally free for adoption, in foster care, and in the custody of the state of Delaware prior to adoption.

 |Basic rates when adopted:

-Monthly adoption assistance maintenance payment cannot exceed the monthly foster care rate the child was receiving.
+Monthly adoption assistance maintenance payment cannot exceed the monthly rate the child was receiving in foster care.
 This rate varies and is determined by the child’s needs and documented in the child’s level of care (LOC).

-4. Specialized rates are based on the extraordinary needs of the child, and/or the additional parenting skill needed to raise the child.
-If Delaware offers these rates, the criteria used to define them are as follows:
+5. Does Delaware provide specialized rates (based on the extraordinary needs of the child or the additional parenting skill needed to raise the child)?

-A child's level-of-care (LOC) is determined when they enter foster care and re-determined about three months prior to the adoption petition being filed in the DE Family Court.
-This information plus the request for assistance is completed by the social worker and the specific day-to-day needs of the child are taken into consideration to assist in determining the subsidy rate for the special needs child.
+A child's level of care (LOC) is determined when he or she enters foster care and re-determined about three months before the adoption petition is filed.
+This information plus the request for assistance is completed by the social worker, and the specific day-to-day needs of the child are taken into consideration to help determine the adoption assistance rate.

 - Sick visits to see the doctor in the office, at home, a hospital, clinic, or nursing home